corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/upgrading/_index.md

 ## Scale Down the Running Corda Worker Instances

 {{< important >}}
 Scaling down the Corda 5.0 workers results in Corda becoming unresponsive until you launch the Corda {{< version-num >}} workers.
-You must first test the database migration as described in [Test the Migration](#test-the-migration) and also ensure that you are familiar with the next set of steps to incur minimum Corda downtime.
+You must first test the database migration as described in [Test the Migration](#test-the-migration) and also ensure that you are familiar with the rest of the upgrade process to incur minimum Corda downtime.
 {{< /important >}}

 You can scale down the workers using any tool of your choice.
 For example, the run the following commands if using `kubectl`: